Embassy & Consulate

 Special passport type

-Diplomatic, official, service, refugee, emergency, temporary, or special travel documents should be checked carefully before any private support path is chosen.
+Diplomatic, official, service, refugee, emergency, temporary, or special travel documents should be checked carefully before any private support option is chosen.

 Previous immigration issue